Configuring CLIProxyAPI for OpenClaw

 }

-The nice part: you still keep cliproxy/* in the fallbacks so it automatically “rescues the session” when the primary model fails.
+The great thing is: you still keep cliproxy/* in the fallback to automatically "save the session" when the main model fails.

-- Check that the JSON is valid (no extra commas, brackets closed correctly).
+- Check for valid JSON (no extra commas, correct bracket closures).

-- Call the proxy's models endpoint (to ensure key/URL are correct).
+- Test call the proxy's models endpoint (ensure the key/URL is correct).

 - Restart OpenClaw.